 The publication describes in detail the principles and factors of navigation, including piloting, electronic navigation, celestial navigation, mathematics, safety, oceanography and meterology.
 It also contains various tables used in typical navigational calculations and solutions, including the formulas used to derive the tabular data.
 Many of these solutions can also be found using the on-line calculators located in the Nautical Calculators section of this Web site.

-The American Practical Navigator can be downloaded as a single PDF document by selecting the hyperlink below.
-Individual Sections, Chapters and Tables can be viewed and downloaded from the Chapters pull-down list.
+The 2017 edition of the American Practical Navigator returns to a two-volume format, which can be downloaded as complete PDF documents by selecting one of the hyperlinks below.
+Individual chapters, tables and sections can be viewed and downloaded from the Chapters pull-down list.